 Why we love it: Gorgeous, Japanese minimalist design, and an authentic soaking bath, as well as cedar sauna, nestled in Wyoming’s Big Horn Basin.

-Infographic: The Coolest Airbnb in Every State
+Pin It: The Coolest Airbnb in Every State